Filter by Category

 With years of teaching and performance experience, Gina brings her expertise, warmth, and energy to every class.
 Whether you’re new to Zambra Mora or looking to expand your repertoire, this class offers a fun, supportive environment to grow your skills and enjoy the beauty of dance.

-Class sessions will be on Tuesdays, January 6, 13, 20, 27 from 11:45 to 12:45 at River House (179 Marine St. in St. Augustine)
+Class sessions will be on Tuesdays, August 4, 11, and 25 from 10:30 - 11:30 at River House (179 Marine St. in St. Augustine).
+No class on Tuesday, August 18.

 For ages 18 and up.